When people talk about investing, the association with financial markets is almost natural.

 It happens with both small and big events and decisions, and this totally takes away your control over your actions.
 This is, for sure, extremely frustrating.

 But, guess what?
-Financial education is the solution – and definitely one of the best ways to invest in yourself.
+Financial education can help to prepare you for the journey ahead, both in your personal finances and the broader economy – and is definitely one of the best ways to invest in yourself.

 When it comes to financial literacy we’re not only talking about something that helps you with your investments and savings, but also about something that helps you understand macro events.
 Moreover, financial literacy is the solution if you experience some financial troubles in your life.

 Financial literacy is what allows you to better allocate your income, to understand what your priorities are, how to spend and manage your money.
-But it’s also something that helps you understand the society around you – the world around you, and, at the same time, it’s what allows you to avoid scams, to understand how to deal with your bank, and helps also those who don’t have large resources to avoid the oppressive effects of financial issues.
+But it’s also something that helps you understand the society around you – the world around you, and, at the same time, it can help you to identify scams, to understand how to deal with your bank, and helps also those who don’t have large resources to avoid the oppressive effects of financial issues.

 Financial education is, ultimately, the road to freedom.